AllWorldIT/superethd/README.md

 domain.
 This would allow for a fully dynamic virtual ethernet cloud.
 - **Node authentication support:** It would be nice if nodes could authenticate themselves to the remote node so static IP's both sides are not required.
+- **Better use of threads:** It is technically possible we can compress data in parallel, this would be a nice feature to add so we can bump up the compression level.
 - **Add TCP support:** With TCP support we could probably implement a fully stream-based compression approach allowing the compression algorithm to adapt to the data being compressed an achieve much higher compression ratios.
 - **Kernel driver:** Implementing a new kernel driver that supports modern IOVEC access mechanisms would greatly improve performance